LESSEN-Project/mirrortest/README.md

      ```bash
      ssh-keygen -t ed25519 -C "your_email@example.com"
      ```
    - This command generates a public and private key pair.
-Save them in a secure location.
+The keys are saved to the `~/.ssh` directory.

 2. **Add SSH Public Key to GitHub profile**:
    - Copy the public key (usually in `~/.ssh/id_ed25519.pub`).